bisgardo/concordium-docker/README.md

 NODE_NAME=my_node ./run.sh mainnet
 ```

+Working environment files that reference the most recently built public images
-Working environment files are provided for mainnet and testnet.
+are provided for Testnet and Mainnet.

 Feel free to use these images for testing and experimentation,
 but never trust random internet strangers' binaries with anything secret or valuable.